 You can re-size a picture by using the scaling (or the size) dialog boxes on the Picture Properties tab – or by dragging the black boxes that appear around the graphic when you left-click on it."

-"...we expected that with a larger document you would have time to increase the number of passes manually.
+Use this one with caution!"...we expected that with a larger document you would have time to increase the number of passes manually.
 If not, you can go to Typeset – General Settings and check the box to ‘use old .aux files if possible’; this means that two runs with the compiler will serve the same purpose as one run with two passes. <snip>

 In future, first save the document and then run Typeset – CompilePDF twice before Typeset – PreviewPDF.
 Be aware that if you omit the two compiling stages, LaTeX will still fill in the total page number (from the previous compiling) but it may be incorrect – this probably won’t be too critical until your final version of the document."

 In other words, when he entered:"I get a strange result when I ask scientific workbook to verifyln(xy)=lnx+lny is false "

 and clicked Compute – Check Equality, the program responded "is false".
 (Your school days may be a long time ago, and your use of log tables a dim and distant memory.
 But this is not the answer you'd expect...)
 We were able to shed some light by replying:ln(xy)=lnx+lny

-"Ahh – there’s a little wrinkle in the online Help – Search – log – log – logarithmic functions, computing: in the section Properties of Logarithms it explains:Once you do that it’s business as usual, and things work as expected.
+Try it and see!
+Please remember to unassume(positive) afterwards, as the online Help indicates."Ahh – there’s a little wrinkle in the online Help – Search – log – log – logarithmic functions, computing: in the section Properties of Logarithms it explains:Once you do that it’s business as usual, and things work as expected.
 Sorry for the inconvenience."You can demonstrate properties of logarithms with Simplify and Combine.
 First, you must restrict the variables to positive values.
 In mathematics, type assume (it will automatically turn gray), then evaluate the expression assume(positive).

 Our reply:"what is main purpose of latex in computer system?"

-"Thanks for your question.
+That being the case, you might want to refresh your memory about how to import LaTeX files created outside Scientific Word/WorkPlace, which we covered in our February 2013 mailing (Item 6).
+It's a question we get asked quite a lot..."Thanks for your question.
 LaTeX is a document markup language – it’s the international standard for typesetting mathematical documents: you can read all about it at http://en.wikipedia.org/wiki/LaTeX.
 Our program Scientific Word gives an easy Windows interface to the power of LaTeX.

 Why not try the free 30-day demo of Scientific Word?
-Simply go back to http://www.sciword.co.uk/scientificword.htm for the download..."
+Simply go back to https://www.sciword.co.uk/scientificword.htm for the download..."